 Oftentimes, these emotions are triggered by the media.
 So temper your reactions whenever you receive good or bad news about the market or current events, especially politics.

-9. Expecting future performance to be same as the historical returns.
+9. Expecting future performance to be the same as the historical returns.

-Historical returns are useful in choosing which investments to consider, but never expect that it will perform the same way in the future.
+Historical returns are useful in choosing which investments to consider, but never expect that they will perform the same way in the future.
 Nothing is ever sure in the market.

 10. Following a complicated strategy

-The best investment strategy is the one that you are able to follow.
+The best investment strategy is the one that you can follow.
 When you make things complicated, there’s more risk of making a mistake in your analysis or planning.